osabased/horizon/experience-optimization.md

 - Config + Policy
 - Leverage Accounting

-In `stack.md`, it can be represented as a dedicated **Experience Optimization Plane** after Evaluation + Replay and before durable policy promotion, but conceptually it is the governing optimization loop across replay, attribution, leverage, and contract governance.
+In `stack.md`, represent it as an **Experience Optimization Plane** after Evaluation + Replay and before durable policy promotion.

 ```text
 Session Observation